 About the Program

-With generous support from Oberlin’s alumni and parents, the career communities program was created by the Career Development Center in collaboration with the Office of the Dean of Arts and Sciences and the Office of Development and Alumni Affairs.
+With generous support from Oberlin’s alumni and parents, the career communities program was created by the Career Development Center in collaboration with the Office of the Dean of the College of Arts and Sciences and the Office of Development and Alumni Affairs.

 If you have any questions, please contact Dana Hamdan, associate dean of students and interim director of the Career Development Center.